AaronLieb/MarchMadness/coding_challenges/day5/b/description.md

 ## Output

+The original bank account whose `routing number` received the most taxable income.

-The original bank account which can be found by concatenating the base `g` and the index `i` with no spaces. e.g: `7 1999` -> `71999`
+Concatenate the bank account base `p` with its index `i` with no spaces. e.g: `7 1999` -> `71999`

-*Note: the transactions show transfers between routing numbers but your output should be the original bank account.*
+*Note: the transactions show transfers between routing numbers but your output should be the original bank account associated with the routing number, but not the routing number itself*

 ## Constraints